-The original Ceado E37S is among our all time favorite grinders.
-With massive 83mm burrs a powerful 400 watt motor, extremely accurate timed grinding and NSF and UL approval it’s an impressive grinder perfectly at home in commercial use but still accessible to high-end home users.
+The original Ceado E37S is among our all-time favorite grinders.
+With massive 83mm burrs, a powerful 400-watt motor, extremely accurate timed grinding, and NSF and UL approval, it’s an impressive grinder perfect for at-home or in commercial use while still being accessible to high-end home users.

 The E37S has been an incredibly successful grinder for Ceado.
-While some manufacturers have made very few changes to their designs over the years, Ceado redefined espresso grinding with their steady-lock design for locked in grind size.
-It’s also one of a very few grinders that allows you to get into the grinding chamber with no need to recalibrate after putting it back together.
+While some manufacturers have made very few changes to their designs over the years, Ceado redefined espresso grinding with their steady-lock design for locked-in grind size.
+It’s also one of the very few grinders that allow you to get into the grinding chamber with no need to recalibrate after putting it back together.

-For mid 2017, the E37S is new with some upgrades — more on those in a minute and there’s a new E37J model.
-In this video a close up look at upgrades to the E37S, a specification comparison between the S and the new J model and I’ll have results of testing including grind times, dose to dose weight accuracy of timed grinding and we’ll take a look at grind retention.
+The E37S has some upgrades — more on those in a minute — and there’s an upgraded E37J model.
+In this blog, we’ll get a close up look at upgrades to the E37S, a specification comparison between the S and the J model, and I’ll have results of testing grind times, dose to dose weight accuracy of timed grinding, and we’ll take a look at grind retention.

-So new for mid 2017 on the E37S is a redesigned grinding chamber and discharge area including a new chute and gate which self-adjust to control static and clumping.
-Also a redesigned adjustable portafilter holder which is included with the grinder and works with single, double and naked portafilters for hands free grinding.
+So, the E37S has a redesigned grinding chamber and discharge area, including a chute and gate which self-adjusts to control static and clumping.
+Also, a redesigned adjustable portafilter holder is included with the grinder and works with single, double, and naked portafilter for hands-free grinding.

-The new E37J is nearly identical in appearance to the S model but uses a smaller burr set and motor.
+The E37J is nearly identical in appearance to the S model but uses a smaller burr set and motor.
 I’ll have the spec comparison chart in a moment.
-Sitting side by side the only way to tell the difference between the S and J models are the 3 vents on each side of the more powerful S model’s top plate and if you look closely, that plate is larger as well.
+Sitting side by side, the only way to tell the difference between the S and J models are the 3 vents on each side of the more powerful S model’s top plate and, if you look closely, that plate is larger as well.
 Both grinders are available in silver and black finishes.

-Both the S and J models feature Ceado’s steady lock system, quick set revolution and silent system.
-Steady lock keeps grind size consistent regardless of thermal expansion, Quick set revolution allows for smooth infinitesimal stepless grind size adjustment.
+Both the S and J models feature Ceado’s steady lock system, quick set revolution, and silent system.
+Steady lock keeps grind size consistent regardless of thermal expansion, the quick set revolution allows for smooth infinitesimal step-less grind size adjustment.

 A couple of real benefits with that.
 First, the grinding chamber is isolated from the threads of the adjustment mechanism.
-In other grinders coffee and oils get into those threads and as they gum up adjustment becomes difficult.
+In other grinders, coffee and oils get into those threads and gum up, making adjustments difficult.
 And cleaning out gummed up threads, yeah, it’s a real pain in the rear with some grinders.
-Second, With the top burr attached to the burr carrier and plate assembly you can access the grinding chamber for easy cleaning.
+Second, with the top burr attached to the burr carrier and plate assembly, you can access the grinding chamber for easy cleaning.
 Just remove 3 screws and you’re in for cleaning or other maintenance.
-When you put it back together the previous grind setting is maintained.
+When you put it back together, the previous grind setting is maintained.
 So there’s no need for recalibration or dialing in your grind size again — that saves a lot of time and coffee!

 So let’s take a look at specs and see just where these grinders differ.
-Overall height is identical on both at 17.25 inches with the hopper lid in place.
+The overall height is identical on both at 17.25 inches with the hopper lid in place.

 Both grinders use the same control panel.
-You can program single and double shot doses by time in tenth of a second intervals or dose manually so grinding starts when the portafilter activated switch is pushed in and stops when released.
+You can program single and double shot doses by time in a tenth of a second interval or dose manually so that grinding starts when the portafilter activated switch is pushed in and stops when released.
 You can change the start mode to pulse off, pulse on, or dose with start.
 With pulse off, the portafilter activated switch must be held in for the entire dose.
-If you let go you can push again to continue the dose.
+If you let go, you can push again to continue the dose.
 With pulse on, a single push and release of the switch delivers the entire dose selected on the control panel.
 When set to dose with start, a single push with a portafilter delivers a single dose and a quick double push delivers a double dose.
-Also on the control panel you can access dose counters for single, double and total doses, worn burr alerts, and change the language.
+Also on the control panel, you can access dose counters for single, double, and total doses, worn burr alerts, and change the language.

 So let’s take a look at my test results for grind times, dose to dose weight accuracy of timed grinding and grind retention.